- Written by ZF Team

 - Category: Shorts

 Stop-motion animation and clay summer from Greece.
-Here's trailer for the Annecy-selected Heatwave student film by Fokion Xenos.
+Here's the Annecy-selected Heatwave student film by Fokion Xenos.

 "Ι wanted to make a vibrant, colourful film that is unapologetically fun and optimistic".
 Fokion Xenos is a Greek animation filmmaker studying in UK.
 His Heatwave, 7-minute claymation short became one of the selected stop-motion films to compete at the graduation section of Annecy Festival 2019.